lbiryukov/qsea/README.md

 ### Field class
 The class represents the fields of the application and is a member of the App.fields collection.
-You can only use the class for information purposes; no changes can be made with fields via QSEA."
+You can only use the class for information purposes; no changes can be made with fields via QSEA.

 ```python
 for fld in app.fields: